-- During the Ruby & Sapphire arc of Pokémon Special, Sapphire battles Team Aqua Admin Ark/Matt inside a stalled cable-car filled with water.
-N also forces White to battle him inside a Ferris wheel cabin during the Black & White arc.
+- During the "Ruby & Sapphire" arc of Pokémon Adventures, Sapphire battles Team Aqua Admin Matt inside a stalled cable-car filled with water.
+N also forces White to battle him inside a Ferris wheel cabin during the "Black & White" arc.

-- In Hoodwinked, Red Puckett gets taken hostage and is put into a cable-car cabin that is loaded with dynamite and padlocked.
+- In Hoodwinked!, Red Puckett gets taken hostage and is put into a cable-car cabin that is loaded with dynamite and padlocked.

-- James Bond
+- James Bond: